Severson-Group/docs.amdc.dev/source/getting-started/tutorials/blink/index.md

 This tutorial goes over:

 - Building the baseline firmware and programming the AMDC hardware
-- Communicating to the AMDC via the command interface
+- Communicating to the AMDC via UART and the command interface
 - Changing AMDC state via commands

 ## Tutorial Requirements